Magnetohydrodynamic stability of magnetars in the ultrastrong field regime I: The core: Introduction

 \section{Introduction}

 The problem of magnetohydrodynamic (MHD) stability is of great importance to the study of magnetars and compact stars in general, since their magnetic field configurations must be stable over timescales much longer than their dynamical timescales.
 Determining which types of field configuration are allowed by stability considerations is of particular interest following the discovery of a multipolar field configuration in a neutron star by the NICER experiment~\citep{Bilous2019,Riley2019}; the dipolar field model often assumed is clearly too simple.
 Understanding the field configuration of magnetars and how they could be destabilized is also of fundamental interest in helping to understand their emission mechanisms, including the theoretical explanation for soft gamma repeaters (SGRs) as caused by fractures in the magnetar crust~\citep{Thompson1995,Heyl2005} or field reconnection in the magnetosphere~\citep{Lyutikov2006}.
-Magnetars are also a leading candidate for the source of fast radio bursts (FRBs)~\citep{Popov2010,Lyubarsky2014,Beloborodov2017,Lu2018,Metzger2019,Levin2020}, and a recent detection by the CHIME radio telescope of an FRB originating from a magnetar in our galaxy~\citep{CHIMEFRB2020} has provided evidence that this could be the case.
-MHD instabilities within the star could power magnetic outbursts which deposit the energy into the magnetar magnetosphere, which in turn could power the shocks believed responsible for FRBs.
+Magnetars are also a leading candidate for the source of fast radio bursts (FRBs)~\citep{Popov2010,Lyubarsky2014,Beloborodov2017,Lu2018,Metzger2019,Lyubarsky2020}, and a recent detection by the CHIME radio telescope of an FRB originating from a magnetar in our galaxy~\citep{CHIMEFRB2020} has provided evidence that this could be the case.
+MHD instabilities within the star could power magnetic outbursts which deposit energy into the magnetar magnetosphere, which in turn powers the different proposed FRB mechanisms.